2018 WOMEN’S NCAA CHAMPIONSHIPS

 - Psych Sheet

 - Live Results

-5 years later, maybe a year later than expected after an early relay DQ upended the Cardinal’s 2016 title hopes, Meehan brought home his first NCAA women’s team title to the farm as Stanford rolled through the competition in Indy, and for that he was recognized as the Collegiate Swim Coaches’ Association of America (CSCAA) Division I Women’s Coach of the Year.
+5 years later in 2017, maybe a year later than expected after an early relay DQ upended the Cardinal’s 2016 title hopes, Meehan brought home his first NCAA women’s team title to the farm.
+This year, Stanford was unstoppable, sweeping the relays and finishing the meet a full 220 points ahead of second-place Cal.
+For that, he was named the Collegiate Swim Coaches’ Association of America (CSCAA) Division I Women’s Coach of the Year.